zeusongit/DPMCLI/README.md

  ## Usage

- Build the solution to get dpm.exe, this is the executable that will be used to run DPM commands and make sure you are in the same directory as the executable.
+ Build the solution to get dpm.exe or download the latest release from here: https://github.com/zeusongit/DPMCLI/releases/download/v1.0.0.0/DPMCLI_v1.0.0.0.zip, this is the executable that will be used to run DPM commands and make sure you are in the same directory as the executable.

  The commands have the following syntax: